spekulatius/awesome-php-scrapers-and-crawlers/readme.md

 ## Crawlers

 - [Spatie/Crawler](https://github.com/spatie/crawler) - An easy to use, powerful crawler implemented in PHP.
-Can execute Javascript.
+Can execute JavaScript.
 [Toolkit](https://github.com/spekulatius/spatie-crawler-toolkit-for-laravel) available for those keen to use the full power of the Spatie crawler.
 - [crawlzone/crawlzone](https://github.com/crawlzone/crawlzone) - Crawlzone is a fast asynchronous crawling framework.
 - [zrashwani/arachnid](https://github.com/zrashwani/arachnid) - SEO-focused crawler to collect link information, etc.